Reinaldooo/gama-bank/README.md

   - [React](https://pt-br.reactjs.org/)  - A JavaScript library for building user interfaces
   - [Redux](https://redux.js.org/) - A Predictable State Container for JS Apps
+  - [TypeScript](https://www.typescriptlang.org/) - TypeScript is an open-source language which builds on JavaScript
   - [Styled-components](https://styled-components.com/) - Visual primitives for the component age
-  - [TypeScript](https://www.typescriptlang.org/) - TypeScript is an open-source language which builds on JavaScript
+  - [Unform](https://unform.dev/) - Unform is a performance-focused API for creating powerful forms experiences for both React and React Native
+  - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) - React Testing Library builds on top of DOM Testing Library by adding APIs for working with React components
+  - [Yup](https://www.typescriptlang.org/) - Yup is a simple object schema validator I came across recently.
+It is inspired by Joi, but smaller than that, so it is probably a better fit to the client side

 <br/><br/>